 Redo a single change;

 But there is more, from the user perspective a single change can be reflected in more than one action, and thus change, in the code itself:

 var order = new Order();order.Customer = ... //reference to a customer object;// --> begin of "atomic" operationvar item = new OrderItem();item.ItemId = 123;item.Quantity = 2;order.Items.Add( item );// --> end of "atomic" operation

-In the above sample the creation of the order item, the set of its properties and the add to the items collection, from the user perspective, are a single operation that matches the
+In the above sample creating the order, setting property values, and adding it to the items collection, from the user perspective, are a single operation that matches the

-add to cart operation, given this assumptions an undo operation should rollback the entire change set and only the last operation, the add in this case.
+add to cart operation.
+In such a scenario an undo operation should rollback the entire set of changes to the new order item and the last add operation.